Published: August 22, 2025

 Let me start with a truth that would make any career counselor weep: I have absolutely no idea how I ended up where I am.

-Thirty-four years ago, I thought I’d begin work on my PhD in Sociology, graduate, then either teach or do research for a think tank, the corporate sector, or the government.
+Early in my career, I thought I’d pursue academic research in Sociology, graduate, then either teach or do research for a think tank, the corporate sector, or the government.

 Fast forward to today: Adobe nominates me for awards while I manage documentation ecosystems serving hundreds of developers worldwide.

 The unexpected part?
-Apparently, after three decades watching developers struggle with bad docs, you eventually start building better ones yourself.
+Apparently, after watching developers struggle with bad docs for years, you eventually start building better ones yourself.
 (Want to know more about my journey at Adobe and current work?
 I’ve documented some of the bigger projects there.)

-Chapter 1: The Oil Fields (Or: How I Learned Documentation is Universal)
+Chapter 1: Early Career Lessons (Or: How I Learned Documentation is Universal)

-The oil fields taught me something fundamental: Good documentation transcends language barriers.
-When your words might be the difference between a successful drill and a very expensive mistake, you get really good at clarity.
+Good documentation transcends language barriers.
+When your words might be the difference between success and failure, you get really good at clarity.
 Fast.

 This skill transfers to everything else in tech.